makaw888GH/ImperialMLFinalProject/README.md

 ## MODEL
 The model selected is Logistic Regression (LR)

-LR most used algorithm in the credit scorecard modeling process is Logistic Regression.
+LR is the most used algorithm in the credit scorecard modeling process is Logistic Regression.
 The reasons are as follows:

 * Simple linear relationship: the relationship between variables is a linear relationship
 * Good Interpretability: the effect of input variables on target variables is readily available